wsjung0516/rxjs/index.md

 This page is aims to share my knowlege about rxjs techics.

 ### Technic1:
-1. From the array, each item use as a part of url for the first http communication
+1. From the array, each item is used as a part of url for the first http communication
-2. Result of the first http comm. must use as part or url to get the second result from remote server
+2. Result of the first http communication, it is used as part or url to get the second result from remote server
 3. With the second result, get the image url.

 [technic1](/technic1.md)